 Life can be so short, yet so full, I thought as I stood reading the headstone, "Genius of the South, 1901 - 1960, Novelist, Folklorist, Anthropologist" atop Zora Neal Hurston's grave in Fort Pierce, Florida where she died poor and penniless in the County Home on Thursday January 28, 1960.

 It’s one of those weeks when it’s time to rant.

 New York State Attorney General Eric Schneiderman seems like a nice enough guy.
 Affable, funny, smart, a good lawyer and a pretty savvy politician.

 - CONFER: Move New York's primaries to June In 2009, the federal government passed the Military and Overseas Voter Empowerment (MOVE) Act, which mandated that the states have federal absentee ballots in the hands of overseas military personnel at least 45 days before an election, to ensure that their completed ballots could be received by local boards of elections in a timely fashion.

-- TOM'S CORNER: Time for a litte diesel engine 101 The Gazette has partnered with local automotive expert Tom Torbjornsen to publish his weekly national column.
+- TOM'S CORNER: Tom dispenses shock and strut wisdom The Gazette has partnered with local automotive expert Tom Torbjornsen to publish his weekly national column.
 Tom's Corner will appear in Thursday's editions.